How to Protect Your RV From Water Damage and Flooding

 - other similar issues that are the result of normal daily living.

 Condensation can cause health problems, corrosion and other problems so it's important to keep your coach dry by lowering the humidity or increasing air ventilation.

 Humidity can cause serious problems, but is easy to deal with if you

 - use a small dehumidifier when your travel unit is in storage or when you have flooding problems,

 - place charcoal briquettes in small containers in several areas of your coach when storing it or

 - leave the window over your kitchen sink cracked open and one roof vent partially opened to allow for ventilation.

 These actions will maintain air flow while at the same time sucking dampness out of the air.

-Improper storage or use of your recreational vehicle can cause water damage.
+Improper storage or use of your recreational vehicle can also cause water damage.

-- keep the air moving in your coach by opening windows slightly and using fans, or using your air conditioner,
+- keep the air moving by opening windows slightly and using fans or your air conditioner,

 - run exhaust fans or open windows when cooking or showering,